In September 2006, Arsenal travelled to Germany to face Hamburg in a Champions League game which produced a unique quirk for the Gunners.

 The right-back was last seen joining Sunderland in 2016 for 22 days before being hit with a one-year suspension by FIFA for failing to pay a former agent.

-Djourou made 30 appearances for Arsenal in 2006-07, but the following season he was loaned out to Birmingham.
+Djourou made 30 appearances for Arsenal in 2006-07 but was loaned out to Birmingham City the following season.

-Known among Arsenal fans for the odd calamity, in September 2017 it emerged Djourou lost thousands of pounds in an Airbnb scam.
+Away from football, it emerged Djourou lost thousands of pounds in an Airbnb scam in September 2017.

 If Lehmann wasn’t volatile enough in goal, adding Gallas into the mix ensured Arsenal had their fair share of, shall we say, ‘big personalities’.